Nelson’s portfolio, weighted by position size. I update it approximately once a month.

 Are you making progress selling down positions?

-I’ve been selling my Walmart position too, which will soon take me down to 90.
+I’ve been selling my Walmart position too, which will soon take me down to 88.
+There’s only a small bit left.

-I also have a few stocks that are in the process of being acquired (Minto Apartment REIT and Gamehost, with Information Services Corp likely making that list soon), so that’ll help reduce the list.
+I also have a few stocks that are in the process of being acquired (Minto Apartment REIT Gamehost, and I’m playing the merger arbitrage for InterRent REIT for a short-term buck).
+They should all be gone in the next few months.

 How are you deciding which positions to sell?